bugthing/bugthing.github.com/_posts/2018-04-17-arch-on-usb.markdown

 tags: linux
 title: Install Arch on a usb stick
 ---
-Some steps to follow in order to install Arch linux on a USB stick (from an existing Arch Linux)
+Some steps to follow in order to install Arch Linux on a USB stick (from an existing Arch Linux)

-First install the scripts required to install Arch.
+First, install the scripts required to install Arch.

     $ sudo pacman -S arch-install-scripts